Zachary Cole Smith: Career

+Modeling

-Smith was signed by Re:Quest Model Management in the summer of 2013, and along with Cara Delevingne, was photographed by Hedi Slimane for Saint Laurent's Fall 2013 campaign in May of that year.
+Smith was signed by Re:Quest Model Management in the summer of 2013, and along with Cara Delevingne, was photographed by Hedi Slimane for Saint Laurent's Fall 2013 campaign.
 In June, he walked in Saint Laurent's spring 2014 menswear fashion show during Paris Fashion Week.
-Smith directed the music video for Sky Ferreira's song "Omanko", which was released in December 2014.

-In May 2015, Smith was featured in an episode of Noisey's "Under the Influence" series detailing the influence of krautrock on contemporary music.
 Smith walked in Saint Laurent's Spring 2016 menswear runway show in June 2015.

-DIIV released their second studio album, Is the Is Are, on February 5, 2016, and then on October 4, 2019, their third album, Deceiver.

 Musical style and influences

 Smith's work with DIIV has been described as krautrock, post-punk and shoegaze.

 Smith's favorite albums include Arthur Russell's Love Is Overtaking Me (2008), Red Krayola's The Parable of Arable Land (1967) and Faust's The Faust Tapes (1973).
 The songs on Oshin were influenced by German psychedelic bands such as Kluster, La Düsseldorf, Neu! and Can.
 Additionally, Smith cited Nirvana and world music as sources of inspiration.
 According to Smith, Is the Is Are was influenced by Elliott Smith and Royal Trux.